 With over 100 artists and more pyrotechnics and confetti canons than you can poke a stick at, X Music Festival marks itself as the biggest festival in Wales.

-Electronic, dance, garage and grime is the name of the game here with Annie Mac, Craig David and Andy C all making the bill this year.
+Electronic, dance, garage and grime is the name of the game here.
+This year's dates and lineup have yet to be announced but Annie Mac, Craig David and Andy C all made the bill last year to give you an idea of what kind of vibe to expect.
 Away from the stage, the party keeps going with private cocktail bars and African-style tents laden with sculptures.